FunctionX-SG/ERC20-Contract/README.md

 >> ![verify](https://github.com/FunctionX-SG/ERC20-Contract/assets/143979872/baca0907-4e0a-470c-b041-2eba8f8783f5)
 > 4. Select _"Verify via Standard Input JSON"_
 >> ![json](https://github.com/FunctionX-SG/ERC20-Contract/assets/143979872/2e7dcbf7-e080-4b26-8a3e-a08dcdd9bd3d)
-> 5. Give your implementation contract a name, and select the compiler `v0.8.18+commit.87f61d96`.
+> 5. Give your implementation contract a name (this will be the contract name), and select the compiler `v0.8.18+commit.87f61d96`.
 Upload the input JSON created, then select _"Verify & publish"_.
 >> ![Submit 2](https://github.com/FunctionX-SG/ERC20-Contract/assets/143979872/5eb3442c-889c-4874-9ca4-723645b482f4)
 > 6. Your contract should be verified now.
 3. Go back to the proxy contract page.
 On the _"Read Proxy"_ page, you should see that the `totalSupply` of your token is 1, or 1000000000000000000 wei.